 Knopp RH, Retzlaff B, Fish B, Walden C, Wallick S, Anderson M, Aikawa K, Kahn SE.
 Effects of insulin resistance and obesity on lipoproteins and sensitivity to egg feedings.
 Arterioscler Thromb Vasc Biol.
 2003 Aug 1; 23(8): 1,437-1,443.

 PubMed ID: 12816878

-To determine if insulin resistance with or without obese influences LDL response to dietary cholesterol and saturated fat intake from eggs.
+To determine if insulin resistance with or without obesity influences LDL response to dietary cholesterol and saturated fat intake from eggs.

 - Renal, liver or unstable thyroid disease

 - Use of lipid-altering medications, beta-blockers, thiazides, corticosteroids, oral contraceptives and anti-convulsants

 - Irregular menstrual periods, exceeding an interval of 24 to 32 days